Nortel Networks A Bankrupt Behemoth.

 "Too risky” he would always say.

-I was sitting at the front counter; Johnny flat out told me that very soon a Nortel stock would be the same price as my ten dollar clubhouse I had just taken a bite of.
+I was sitting at the front counter; Johnny flat out told me that very soon a Nortel stock would be the same price as the ten dollar clubhouse that I had just taken a bite of.

 “No fuck’n way.”
 I scoffed before my next bite.

-“Nortel will hit fifty before it hits a tenner,” I promised him.
+“Nortel will hit fifty before it hits a tenner,” I boastfully promised him.

 After Nortel dropped to ten bucks a share just a few months later I was now eating crow for my lunch.